-As Sidewalk Labs leaves town, Toronto reckons with the complicated aftermath of an abandoned utopia.
+With Sidewalk Labs having left the city, Toronto reckons with the complicated aftermath of an abandoned utopia

 Last week, Sidewalk Labs quietly announced that its Toronto experiment was at an end.
 Given its ambitious scale and the promises generated by Sidewalk’s PR machine, many felt it as a loss.
 As Martin Regg Cohn writes in the Toronto Star, “Google has given birth to peerless infotech and innovation that could have boosted Toronto’s global brand, so this is a missed growth opportunity.”
 For Toronto, a first-of-its-kind experiment in smart city urbanism would have meant international cachet.